 The action of the recipient when it receives a PUBLISH Packet depends on the QoS level as described in Section 4.3.

 The receiver MUST reject a PUBLISH packet if it has a zero-length String in the Topic Name field and does not contain a Topic Alias.
-In the case of a QoS 1 or QoS 2 PUBLISH the receiver sends a No Topic return code on the PUBACK or PUBREL response.
+In the case of a QoS 1 or QoS 2 PUBLISH the receiver sends a 0x9B (No Topic) return code on the PUBACK or PUBREL response.

 If the PUBLISH packet contains a Topic Alias, the Receiver processes it as follows: